Venkatesh771/AWS-ChatBot/README.md

 Users can easily interact with the chatbot through WhatsApp, making healthcare guidance accessible anytime, anywhere, in a user-friendly and conversational manner.</p>

 ![Uploading Natural_Medicine.jpg…]()

+<h3 align="left">Key Features</h3>

+1. **Symptom Checker**:
+- Users can input symptoms, and the bot provides possible precautionary measures.
+- Example: "I have a fever and cough" → Suggestions like staying hydrated, resting, and monitoring temperature.